thingsdb/ThingsDocs/v0/content/collection-api/mod_type/del.md

 -------- | ---- | -----------
 type | str | Name of the Type where the property has to be removed from.
-`'del'` | str | Passing this argument will result in a *delete* action. name | str | Name of the property that has to be removed.
+`'del'` | str | Passing this argument will result in a *delete* action. name | str | Name of the property or method that has to be removed.

 ### Return value